isomerpages/moe-methodistgirlssch/_secondary-cca/Visual and Performing Arts/Choir.md

 ![](/images/Sec_cca/choir-2020.jpg)

+**2023 Cantabile**
+* A joint presentation with Saint Andrew’s choir
+* Songs: Morning Rain, Londali Bridge, Exultate Justi
+* Songs performed combined with Saint Andrew’s choir: Beauty and the beast, Just a Single Voice

+**2023 Founders’ Day Performance**
+* The MGS choir collaborated with seniors from Methodist Welfare Services, Covenant Community Methodist Church, grandparents as well as our very own ex-principal, Ms Koh Mei Leen, to form the Intergenerational Choir.
+* Song: I Will Run To You

+**2023 National Day Performance**
+The MGS choir collaborated with seniors from Methodist Welfare Services, Covenant Community Methodist Church, grandparents as well as our very own ex-principal, Ms Koh Mei Leen, to form the Intergenerational Choir.

+**2023 SYF**
+* First SYF after Covid
+* Distinction
+* Songs: Morning Rain, Londali Bridge, Exultate Justi

+**2022 Kodaly Symposium**
+* The Kodaly Symposium was a Gala concert held on 20 August.
+* We sang with choirs from other schools such as Dunman High and St Andrews at the Berrick Performance Hall in Tanglin Trust School.
+* We sang with our guest soloist, Jonathan MacPherson, and had our guest conductor, Prof. László Nemes, lead us in singing our combined songs.
+* Songs sung with the other two schools (combined songs): Kodaly Zolton’s Esti Dal, Christopher Tin’s Baba Yetu

 **2019 6th International Vietnam Choir Competition in Hoi An, Vietnam:**
 *   2 gold awards: category champion for the Youth Choir Category, second place for the Sacred Choral Music Category
 *   Performed in the final Grand Prix concert.